Gmina Wielichowo

-Gmina Wielichowo is an urban-rural gmina (administrative district) in Grodzisk Wielkopolski County, Greater Poland Voivodeship, in west-central Poland.
+Gmina Wielichowo is an urban-rural gmina (administrative district) in Grodzisk County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the town of Wielichowo, which lies approximately 13 km south of Grodzisk Wielkopolski and 50 km south-west of the regional capital Poznań.

 The gmina covers an area of 107.43 km2, and as of 2006 its total population is 6,894 (out of which the population of Wielichowo amounts to 1,765, and the population of the rural part of the gmina is 5,129).

 Villages

 Apart from the town of Wielichowo, Gmina Wielichowo contains the villages and settlements of Augustowo, Borek, Celinki, Dębsko, Gradowice, Helenopol, Łubnica, Mokrzec, Pawłówko, Piotrowo Wielkie, Prochy, Pruszkowo, Reńsko, Śniaty, Trzcinica, Wielichowo-Wieś, Wilkowo Polskie, Zielęcin and Ziemin.

 Neighbouring gminas

 Gmina Wielichowo is bordered by the gminas of Kamieniec, Przemęt, Rakoniewice and Śmigiel.